 - Validate all the scenarios

-- Check all the external file path in the test script.
-The file path should match with the file location available at load generator
+- Check all the external file paths in the test script.
+The file path should match the file location available at the load generator

-- Check whether load generator and controller have sufficient disk space
+- Check whether the load generator and controller have sufficient disk space

 - Reboot the controllers and all the load generators (if feasible)